rithmschool/javascript_fundamentals_solutions/functions_exercise/readme.md

 - `sortedKeysOfObject` - this function should accept one parameter (an object) and return an array with all the names of the keys of the object sorted in ascending order.
 `sortedKeysOfObject({name:"Elie", hobby:"programming", favoriteColor:"purple"}) => ["favoriteColor", "hobby", "name"]`

 - `isPalindrome` - A Palindrome is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
-This function should take in one parameter and return `true` or `false` if it is a palindrome.
+This function should take in one parameter and returns `true` or `false` if it is a palindrome.
 As a bonus, allow your function to ignore whitespace and capitalization so that (`isPalindrome('a man a plan a canal Panana') => true`)

 `isPalindrome('testing') => false`
 `isPalindrome('tacocat') => true`